strucura/datagrids/README.md

 ## Usage

-To create a new grid, you need to define a class that extends the `AbstractGrid` class and implements the required methods.
-Below is an example of how to create a `ActiveUserGrid`:
+To create a new grid, you need to define a class that extends the `AbstractDataGrid` class and implements the required methods.
+Below is an example of how to create a `ActiveUserDataGrid`:

 ```php
 <?php